 Operating Agreements are “internal documents”.
 Meaning, the Members just need to keep a copy with their business records.

-The Operating Agreement is a legally binding document upon the LLC Members because of the Members’ signatures.
+The Operating Agreement is a legally binding document upon every LLC Member because of the Members’ signatures.
 It doesn’t need a government stamp of approval.

 However, in the future, if your company were involved in a lawsuit or an audit, a court or government agency might ask to see a copy of your Operating Agreement.